aliml92/ocpp/README.md

 }
 ```
 `ChargePoint` represents a single Charge Point (CP) connected to Central System
-and after it is created, register CP initiated call handlers using `csms.On` method.
+and after initializing `*ocpp.Server` , register CP initiated call handlers using `csms.On` method.
 Making a Call can be done by excuting `cp.Call` method.